digital-porous-media/dpm_docs/docs/index.md

 !!! caution "Caution"
     This documentation is a prototype and is currently being developed.

-Welcome to the Digital Rocks documentation.
-This documentation provides comprehensive information about the Digital Rocks Portal, its features, and how to use them effectively.
+Welcome to the Digital Porous Media Portal  (DPMP) documentation.
+This documentation provides comprehensive information about the DPMP, its features, and how to use them effectively.

 ## Overview

-The Digital Porous Media Portal is a platform for sharing, visualizing, and analyzing digital rock data.
+The DPMP is a platform for sharing, visualizing, and analyzing digital rock data.
 This documentation will help you understand:

 - How to use the portal effectively
 - Available features and capabilities